What is a cashback credit card?

 To maximise your earnings you could use your cashback card to pay for work expenses provided it’s within workplace regulations and you can afford to shoulder the cost of making your card payment while you wait for reimbursement.
 And, if you’re planning a big ticket purchase such as a holiday or new sofa that you’ve been smart enough to save up for, you can use your cashback card to pay for that too then use your savings to clear the balance later.

 That way, you’ll net cashback plus consumer protection and all for something you’d be buying anyway.
-Of course, do be sure to check that any charges levied for paying by card don’t wipe out your cashback earnings.
-If this is the case, you may still want to pay a small deposit on your card to activate Section 75 protection on purchases between £100 and £30,000.
+Of course, do be sure to check that any charges levied when paying by card don’t wipe out your cashback earnings.
+In some cases it will still be worth it as purchases between £100 and £30,000 are protected by Section 75.

 Compare cashback credit cards